ca0v/grok-lab/roku/README.md

 ## Enabling Developer Mode on Roku

-To sideload the app, you need to enable developer mode on your Roku device:
+To sideload the app, enable developer mode on your Roku device:

 1. **Access Developer Settings**: